luizoux/proffy-nlw/README.md

 * `SQLite` as database;
 * `Knex` to build SQL from JS;
 * `Express` framework to create the API responses and requests;
-* `Axios` facilitate the consumption of external APIs.
+* `Axios` to facilitate the consumption of external APIs.

 ## 🖥 Pages <a name="pages"></a>
 ### Landing Page